ABSTRACT

 · Organizational performance metrics:

-Companies can also use employee performance metrics in order to measure their own performance such as Profit per Employee or Human Capital ROI.
+Companies can also use employee performance metrics to measure their own performance, such as Profit per Employee or Human Capital ROI.

-There are several measuring techniques for each of the metrics listed, however, none of them truly represents an employee’s performance by itself.
-Therefore, the combination of all these techniques has been used regularly by employers such as 360-degree or 180-degree feedback systems.
-Since multi-perspective feedback systems are better they can somehow represent a certain degree of performance of the employee however it is also believed that all techniques have their disadvantages.
+There are several measuring techniques for each of the metrics listed; however, none of them truly represent an employee’s performance by itself.
+Therefore, the combination of all these techniques has been used regularly by employers, such as 360-degree or 180-degree feedback systems.
+Since multi-perspective feedback systems are better, they can somehow represent a certain degree of performance of the employee; however, it is also believed that all techniques have their disadvantages.

-Performance metrics are created for a reason and it is to measure the actualization of the company’s strategy in a given period.
-But, corporate strategies are often obscure for the workers.
-For example, when the company conducts a survey around customers, an employee who is responsible for interpreting the results can somehow intend to interpret positively, thinking that the strategy is maximizing the survey results, even if the objective results are vastly the inverse.
+Performance metrics are created for a reason, and it is to measure the actualization of the company’s strategy in a given period.
+But corporate strategies are often obscure to the workers.
+For example, when the company conducts a survey among customers, an employee who is responsible for interpreting the results can somehow intend to interpret positively, thinking that the strategy is maximizing the survey results, even if the actual results are vastly the inverse.

-When a performance criterion is introduced, workers may easily surrogate the performance metrics such as behaving or working to achieve better on the performance scale.
-And this may lead to some serious causalities.
-An example of an extreme case, Wells Fargo, a banking company’s incentive-compensation system that has led employees to open 3.5 million accounts without customers.
+When a performance criterion is introduced, workers may easily surrogate the performance metrics, such as behaving or working to achieve better on the performance scale.
+And this may lead to serious casualties.
+An example of an extreme case is Wells Fargo, a banking company’s incentive-compensation system that has led employees to open 3.5 million accounts without customers.

 Hence, the Equity Theory inputs and performance metrics are most problematic for toughness to measure, their negative effects on employees, and also for ineffectiveness.